John Swan (priest)

 John Alfred Swan was an Anglican priest in the twentieth century.

 Swan was educated at the Australian College of Theology.
-He was ordained deacon in 1940, and priest in 1941.
-After curacies in Nundah and Ipswich he held incumbencies in Gin Gin, Inglewood, Childers, Woolloongabba, Camp Hill, and Indooroopilly.
+He was ordained a deacon in 1940, and a priest in 1941.
+After curacies in Nundah and Ipswich, he held incumbencies in Gin Gin, Inglewood, Childers, Woolloongabba, Camp Hill, and Indooroopilly.
 He was Archdeacon of Lilley from 1968 to 1976; and then of Brisbane.